-Perquisites and other personal benefits provided to our executive officers in fiscal year 2008 are disclosed in the Summary Compensation Table below.
-In fiscal year 2008, we made available the following perquisites:
+Perquisites and other personal benefits provided to our executive officers in fiscal year 2009 are disclosed in the Summary Compensation Table below.
+In fiscal year 2009, we made available the following perquisites:

-- company automobile (Chief Executive Officer only); - life, accidental death and dismemberment insurance benefits in an amount exceeding that offered to non-executive officer employees; and - contractual obligation to pay for retirement health benefits (Chief Executive Officer only)
+- company automobile (Chief Executive Officer only); - life, accidental death and dismemberment insurance benefits in an amount exceeding that offered to our non-executive employees; and - contractual obligation to pay for retirement health benefits (Chief Executive Officer only).
+This plan will provide supplemental medical coverage for our Chief Executive Officer and his spouse.
+Coverage under the plan will be effective upon retirement.